Living in Malta?

 Health and Safety in Malta

 If you are about to set out for expatriate life in Malta, there are not many health or safety risks to worry about.
 Property crimes such as pickpocketing, purse snatching, or theft from parked cars are the most frequent incidents, and violence is rather rare.
 However, there has been the occasional robbery, sometimes at knifepoint, and some of the popular nightlife spots in Sliema, St Julian’s, or Paceville can get rowdy.
+Crowded afternoon buses can be targeted by pick-pocketers, especially the 12 and 13 routes between Valletta and St Julian’s.
+Furthermore, there has been an increase in scams so be cautious about requests for funds, job offers, or a face to face meeting with somebody you have only spoken to on the internet.
 Nonetheless, living in Malta is mostly safe.

 If you should have the bad luck to become a victim of crime, don’t hesitate to call the local police.
 The general emergency number is 112.
 In cases of violent crime, such as sexual assault, or if you are accused of criminal behavior yourself, it’s recommended to get in touch with your embassy or consulate.
 They can help you to get legal advice and other support.